 In April 2022, Dr. Ciriaco "Cid" Pinedo was named President and CEO of MAOF.
-He leads the company and its dedicated team in fulfilling its vision of being the preeminent provider of comprehensive human services that empower families to attain self-sufficiency and contribute to a dynamic community.
+He guides the organization and its dedicated team in realizing its vision of being the preeminent provider of comprehensive human services that empower families to attain self-sufficiency and contribute to a dynamic community.
 Dr. Pinedo was previously the President and CEO of Children's Fund, which helped children experiencing poverty, abuse, and neglect.
 He is the former President of the Hope through Housing Foundation, Chief Operating Officer of National CORE, and Associate Superintendent of Business Services and Economic Development at Chaffey College.

-Vicky Santos is MAOF's Vice President of Operations for the Early Child Education Services division which includes Early Care and Education, Preschool, Head Start, R&R, CalWORKS, and Child Care programs.
+Vicky Santos is MAOF's, Chief Operating Officer.
+She oversees the Early Child Education Services division, which includes Early Care and Education, Preschool, Head Start, R&R, CalWORKS, Child Care programs, Facilities, and IT departments.
 She has been with the organization since 1995.
-Vicky is responsible for the overall implementation of MAOF’s child care services.
-She began her career as a teacher in the Head Start program.
+Vicky is responsible for the overall implementation of MAOF’s comprehensive Programs and Services divisions.
+She began her career at MAOF as a teacher in the Head Start program.

 Vicky holds a B.A. in Child Development from Cal State Los Angeles and an M.S. in Leadership and Management from the University of La Verne.
 She resides in Chino Hills with her husband and three children.